doitintl/superPy/README.md

 * In the left side-bar, scroll down and click on "Integrations"
 * Scroll down until you see "Python" and click "Connect"
 * Note the username and password
+* Set these two environment variables in your local environment:
+    - SUPERQUERY_USERNAME=xxxxxx
+    - SUPERQUERY_PASSWORD=xxxxxx

 # The basic flow
 * Get your autentication details